OBJECTIVE OF SORRY!: Be the first player to get all four of your pawns from the color corresponding START space to HOME.

 - If switching pawns puts you on another colored triangle, slide!

-12: Move one your pawns twelves spaces forward.
+12: Move one of your pawns, twelves spaces forward.

 SORRY!: If you have a pawn at your start, you may put it on any legal space occupied by another player, bumping their pawn back to the START.
 This excludes HOME, START, and SAFETY ZONES.
 If you do not have a pawn on your START, or there are no legal spaces your opponent occupies for you to bump them out of, you lose your turn.

 Partner up!
 Red and Yellow are always partners, as are Green and Blue.
 Original rules apply.
-First team to get all eight of their pawns home win!
+The first team to get all eight of their pawns home win!

 - 7’s may be spilt among all eight of a team’s pawns.